LincW0/Logisim-Connection-Language/README.md

  Now supporting IDE made for LCL!
 (Now released!)

+ Notice: We are changing the command-line compiler code from C++ to C#.

  Notice: This version is not compatible with code made for versions lower than Beta0.7.1

  Bug notice: Any IDE version before Beta1.3 contains bugs.

- For the command line compiler, compile /Compiler/compiler.cpp with gcc.
+ For the command line compiler, compile /Compiler/C++/compiler.cpp with gcc.

  For the graphic IDE, open /IDE/IDE/IDE.pro with Qt Creator.